Filadelfia de Guanacaste

 Filadelfia is the first district and main city of Carrillo in Guanacaste, Costa Rica.
 It was declared an archaeological city because of all the indigenous cemeteries found near the Tempisque River.

 Toponymy

 The town was formerly known as Siete Cueros (seven leather trees).
 It was originally named for the abundance of the trees with this name.
-It is not known why it has the current name.

 History

 After the first quarter of the 19th century, Sietecueros neighbors make a petition to the supreme government of Costa Rica, (Braulio Carrillo Colina was the then president), which was to segregate them from the town of Santa Cruz and add them to Guanacaste City, in civil and ecclesiastical aspects.
 To which took into account the proximity and close relationship with Guanacaste City.
 This request was approved by Decree 5 Articles 82 of the constitution of the state.

 On October 18, 1915, the category of town was granted to Filadelfia.
 Later, on June 11, 1947, under the administration of Teodoro Picado Michalski, Law No. 864 awarded the town the title of city.

 Filadelfia's name was given in 1877 in honor of Filadelfo Soto who was a soldier.

 During the episcopate of Bishop Bernardo Augusto Thiel Hoffman, second bishop of Costa Rica in 1894, the parish was erected, dedicated to James, son of Zebedee, the church is currently a suffragan of the Diocese of Tilarán.